bobdenotter/boltflow/README.md

 These documents describe my preferred way of working with Bolt, when it comes to the “dev ops” part of the process.
-So, the workflow of how to set up a Bolt instal in such a way that it’s pleasant to work with, easy to upgrade, and simple to deploy on a client’s server.
+So, the workflow of how to set up a Bolt install in such a way that it’s pleasant to work with, easy to upgrade, and simple to deploy on a client’s server.

 Feel free to mix-and-match parts of this workflow to suit your own needs.
 You